demisto/content/Packs/Tanium/README.md

 ## Configuration on Server Side

 ### Tanium Integrity Monitor logs
-In order to forward Tanium integrity monitor logs, follow the below steps.
+In order to forward Tanium Integrity Monitor logs, follow the steps below.

 You will need to configure a Socket Receiver on Tanium side.